Deciding When an Internship is Required

 - must review the patient evaluations before the patient leaves the office.

-These are examples of situations are not acceptable direct supervision:
+These are examples of situations that are not acceptable direct supervision:

 - The supervising doctor has two offices.
 He/she works in office 1, and the intern works in office 2.